 Instead of making Ting a superhuman hero, the film makes him a fish out of water.
 He's on the outside looking in with his peaceful mindset and singular beliefs.
 The filmmakers know a modern audience can't really identify with his mystical mission.
 Just like con artist Humlae and his partner, who Ting hesitantly links up with, we're skeptical of what Ong-Bak means and why it's so important.
 The joke is on Ting half the time, as when Humlae tricks him into participating in an underground fight club to pay off his gambling debts.
 Humlae keeps baiting and switching Ting, helping only so far as he can help himself.
 Tony Jaa finds the perfect note to play Ting.
 He isn't there to convert anyone, he's just a guy trying to make things right.
 He's patient, kind, but not stupid.
 He knows when he's being used but doesn't act out of spite or revenge.
 His refusal to compromise, if only to make his journey a little easier, is endearing.
 He's kinda like an ass-kicking Forrest Gump, a lovable country bumpkin with some seriously vicious flying elbows who's resilience won me over.

+What I especially liked about the film is the way they make the conflict actually kinda sorta interesting.
 It's not just Jaa versus gangsters.
 It is that, but time and again the story reflects themes of the old versus the new, the traditional versus the modern, and the sacred versus the corrupt.
 I'm not saying it's Pulitzer material, but there's something identifiable in the fighting that goes deeper than good and evil.
 My brain was tickled just enough to keep it awake.
 It's not just Jaa that you're pulling for, it's his cause, which I started to root for almost in spite of myself.

 And by the way, the film kick serious ass.
 It's amazing stuff, especially considering that it's all basically real.
 Jaa's knees and elbows really are making contact, although it's a little suspect that every would-be victim either has big hair or a cap to hide the padding protecting him.
 No matter.
 Jaa is clearly an athletic freak, and the fights are quick and nasty, choreographed for maximum impact.
 (Doesn't "maximum impact" sound like a B-movie action flick?
 Curiously, it isn't.
 Dibs!)
 I appreciated the way that Jaa almost always is on the defensive, a reflection of his character.
 Most "peaceful" heroes in these things usually have an angry switch, but Jaa does only as much as is necessary to kick your ass.